Funding Snapshot

 - Eligible costs

 Eligible costs are direct costs that are approved for funding, properly and reasonably incurred, and paid by the applicant to carry out eligible activities.
-Eligible costs can only be incurred from the date the full application is submitted until the date final reporting is submitted.
+Please see eligible cost table for details.

 - Eligible activities